QRD #33 - the Father's Day issue

 QRD – Do you think being a father or an artist has a greater impact on your community?

-QRD – Would you rather see your child eventually become an artist or parent?
+QRD – Would you rather see your children eventually become an artist or parent?

 QRD – Both family & art seem like things that will take up as much of your time as you’re willing to put in.
 How do you end up dividing your time?